-Tell your doctor or pharmacist if you notice anything that is making you feel unwell.
+Tell your doctor if you notice anything else that is making you feel unwell, even

-Keep your medicine in the pack until it is time to take it.
+Keep your tablets/capsules/ syrup in the pack/bottle until it is time to take them.

-If you take your medicine out of the pack it may not keep well.
+If you take the capsules out of the blister pack they may not keep well.

-Keep your medicine in a cool dry place where the temperature stays below 25°C.
+Keep Novatin in a cool dry place where the temperature stays below 25°C. Do not store

-Do not store your medicine or any other medicine in the bathroom or near a sink.
-Do
+it, or any other medicine, in a bathroom or near a sink.

 Heat and dampness can destroy some medicines.

-Keep this medicine where children cannot reach it.
+Keep Novatin where young children cannot reach it.

 A locked cupboard at least one-and-a-half metres above the ground is a good place